Upon Arrival

 And More!

 Be sure to check out what your faculty, college, department or student union/ association has planned for orientation.
-You can also find out about upcoming orientation events and activities on the Student Life Orientation calendar.

 U of T Student Life also offers a range of programs and services to support you in finding community, staying well, succeeding as a university student and so much more.